 Name of category Sub-category Description - Causes of risks Operational risk Process risk Risk of loss arising from an inadequate or failed internal process.
 Personnel risk (including fraud) Risk of loss arising from inadequate human resource management policy, intentional or unintentional action or inaction of employees.
 System risk Risk of loss arising from inadequate or non-existent information technology, system and / or information security violations, or lack of information security measures resulting in incomplete, inconsistent and misleading data.
-External event risk Risk of loss arising from actions or external factors.
-Legal risk (legal uncertainty) The risk of loss arising from legal proceedings, adverse court ruling, unenforceable agreements affecting the company's operational activities or position.
+External event risk Rrisk of loss arising from actions or external factors.
+Legal risk (legal uncertainty) The risk of loss arising from legal proceedings, adverse court rulling, unenforceable agreements affecting the company's operational activities or position.

 If there are operational risks that: 1) can not be classified as belonging to one of the subcategories in Table 4, and 2) under specific conditions, any of the SF SCR assumptions no longer apply or significantly deviate, then such risks belong to the NSF SCR risk group.
+All NSF SCR risks can be classified as Material or Non-material Risks, depending on the outcome of the risk assessment process.